3M will pay $850 million in Minnesota to end water pollution case

 The chemicals, once used to make stain protector Scotchgard, among other products, polluted ground and surface water in the Twin Cities metropolitan area, according to the state.
 The company "knew or should have known" they posed risks to residents' health and to the environment, said officials, who accused 3M of conducting a coverup.

-3M, which is headquartered near Maplewood, Minnesota, said it will work with the state even thought it does "not believe there is a PFC-related public health issue."
+3M, which is headquartered near Maplewood, Minnesota, said it will work with the state even though it does "not believe there is a PFC-related public health issue."

 "This settlement reflects our commitment to acting with integrity and conducting business in a sustainable way that is in the best interest of all who live and work in Minnesota," John Banovetz, 3M's chief technology officer, said in a statement.